Written by Ryan McGuine //

 The conventional path for economic development has been to use industrialization — the process of increasing industry’s relative contribution to total GDP and employment, at the expense of those of agriculture and services — as a means to enable rapid convergence.
 “Convergence” refers to a catch-up effect whereby countries that have low levels of income achieve higher rates of economic growth than countries with high levels of income.
 The Solow Model suggests that convergence should occur any time there is a difference in incomes between countries, since decreasing returns in high-income countries implies that a higher return to investments is possible in low-income countries.
 This should cause capital to flow from high- to low-income countries.

 There is much empirical data on convergence, but the proper interpretation of it has long been contested.
 In 1992 Robert Barro and Xavier Sala-i-Martin found no evidence of unconditional convergence, but some evidence of convergence between countries with similar investment rates and worker skills; in 2013 Dani Rodrik suggested that convergence on the country level is the exception rather than the rule, but that unconditional convergence does occur within the manufacturing sector; and in 2016 Sutirtha Roy, Martin Kessler, and Arvind Subramanian claimed the previous 20-30 years have been a “golden era of convergence.”
-As with any empirical question, the truth lies somewhere between extremes.
-Deitrich Vollrath points out that convergence is a weak and slow-acting force, but a force nonetheless.
-Thus, it is probably the case that low-income economies are continuously nudged by convergence forces, but good policy accelerates the phenomenon.
+With any question based on large, cross-country analyses, the truth usually lies somewhere between extremes.
+Deitrich Vollrath points out that convergence is a reliable force, albeit a weak and slow-acting one, so it is probably the case that convergence is constantly nudging low-income economies forward, and can be accelerated by good policy.

 Industrialization has played such an important role in the historical development experiences of many countries for a number of reasons.
 Compared to agriculture and services, industrial processes tend to be easier to adopt from one country to another (the products tend to be easier to trade between countries as well), tend to have a greater capacity to absorb unskilled workers than agriculture or services, and tend to have higher rates of productivity growth — the main driver of overall economic growth.

 In addition to economic benefits, industrialization has tended to foster social structures that yield the spread of bourgeois liberal values.
 The economic growth generated by industrialization has driven the creation of corporate interest groups which advocate for infrastructure construction and investments in human capital by the public sector, and invest in further human capital for employees.
 This economic growth has also enabled the widespread accumulation of wealth that facilitates the development of a middle class of citizens with the time and incentive to participate in democracy according to class solidarity.
-Acknowledging industrialization’s historical importance, the UN chose as the 9th Sustainable Development Goal “Industry, Innovation, and Infrastructure.”
+Acknowledging industrialization’s historical importance, the UN chose “Industry, Innovation, and Infrastructure” as the 9th Sustainable Development Goal.